-- 5.9.6 Unless an extension has previously been granted by the Development Authority, a Development Permit will expire and will no longer be valid after 1 year from the date of its issuance or within an extended period granted by a Development Officer if: - a.
+- 5.9.6 A Development Permit will expire and will no longer be valid after 1 year from the date of its issuance or within an extended period granted by a Development Officer if: - a.
 No substantial construction has been initiated (for purposes of this subsection, construction includes, but is not limited to, site preparation or excavation); - b.
 The exterior of the building is not completed within twelve months of the date of issue; or - i.
 The development is not completed within 12 months or carried out with reasonable diligence; - ii.
 In which case, subject to new information being submitted as to the timing and completion date of the development, another development permit with a specified expiry date will be issued or Sections 645 and 646 of the Act will be invoked. - c.
-Despite the preceding section, at the discretion of the Development Authority, a building may be constructed in stages over a period of time exceeding one year providing that the applicant submits a construction schedule as part of the application. - d.
-All construction relative to a Development Permit shall be completed within one year following the issuing or within one year following the final decision of the Board.
-The Development Authority may, on application made prior to the expiry of this one year period and at its discretion, extend the period for one more year; and, - e.
-If a Development Permit is issued for a Site for which any other Development Permit has been previously issued, all previous Development Permits will be invalid to the extent the physical aspects of the newly approved Development conflict or could not occur simultaneously on the Site in conformity with the provision of this By-law. - f.
-The Development Authority may modify, suspend or cancel a development permit which apparently has been obtained by fraud or misrepresentation, or by failure to disclose pertinent information, or been issued in error. - g.
-If a development permit has been revoked, the applicant may appeal this decision to the Subdivision and Development Appeal Board in the same manner as a Stop Order under Section 645 of the Act. - 5.9.7 A Development Permit does not come into effect until at least twenty-one (21) days have elapsed from the date it is granted and in any event does not come into effect until the plans for the building have been approved by an accredited Safety Codes Inspector and all necessary permits pertaining to the construction of the Building have been obtained and copies sent to the Municipality, and posted on site. - 5.9.8 If an appeal (which includes an appeal to the Subdivision and Development Appeal Board, the Land and Property Rights Tribunal, and the Court of Appeal of Alberta) is filed against a Development Permit, the permit is suspended until the appeal is heard or abandoned. - 5.9.9 A Development Permit is valid for one (1) year from the date it comes into effect and work authorized pursuant to a Development Permit must be commenced within six (6) months and completed within twelve (12) months from the date the Development Permit comes into effect.
-Extensions may be granted at the sole discretion of the Development Authority at a cost of 50% of the original development permit fee. - 5.9.10 If it appears to the Development Authority that a Development Permit has been obtained by fraud or misrepresentation, or has been issued in error, the Development Authority may suspend, revoke or modify the development permit and shall have the right to suspend all construction activity on the site.
+Despite the preceding section, at the discretion of the Development Authority, a building may be constructed in stages over a period exceeding one year providing that the applicant submits a construction schedule as part of the application. - d.
+All construction relating to a Development Permit shall be completed within one year following the issuing or within one year following the final decision of the Board.
+Prior to the expiry of the one-year period, the Development Authority may, at their discretion, extend the construction completion period for up to a maximum of one additional year. - e.
+If a Development Permit is issued for a site for which any other Development Permit has been previously issued, all previous Development Permits will be invalid to the extent the physical aspects of the newly approved Development conflict or could not occur simultaneously on the site in conformity with the provision of this Bylaw. - f.
+The Development Authority may modify, suspend, or cancel a development permit which apparently has been obtained by fraud or misrepresentation, or by failure to disclose pertinent information, or been issued in error. - g.
+If a development permit has been revoked, the applicant may appeal this decision to the Subdivision and Development Appeal Board in the same manner as a Stop Order under Section 645 of the Act. - 5.9.7 A Development Permit does not come into effect until at least twenty-one (21) days have elapsed from the date it is granted and, in any event, does not come into effect until the plans for the building have been approved by an accredited Safety Codes Inspector and all necessary permits pertaining to the construction of the Building have been obtained and copies sent to the Municipality, and posted on site. - 5.9.8 If an appeal (which includes an appeal to the Subdivision and Development Appeal Board, the Land and Property Rights Tribunal, and the Court of Appeal of Alberta) is filed against a Development Permit, the permit is suspended until the appeal is heard or abandoned. - 5.9.9 A Development Permit is valid for one (1) year from the date it comes into effect and work authorized pursuant to a Development Permit must be commenced within six (6) months and completed within twelve (12) months from the date the Development Permit comes into effect.
+Extensions may be granted at the sole discretion of the Development Authority. - 5.9.10 If it appears to the Development Authority that a Development Permit has been obtained by fraud or misrepresentation, or has been issued in error, the Development Authority may suspend, revoke, or modify the development permit and shall have the right to suspend all construction activity on the site.